muratk5n/thirdwave/en/README.md

 ---

-[FinancialPost, 06/2022]: "Zombie firms face slow death as era of easy credit ends..
+FinancialPost [06/2022]: "Zombie firms face slow death as era of easy credit ends..
 Zombie firms in the Russell 3000 have plunged 36 per cent over the past year on average"